tinify/wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

 = Q: How many images can I compress for free? =
-In a default Wordpress installation you can compress around 100 images for free each month.
-WordPress creates different sized versions of your images which all have to be compressed.
+A: In a default Wordpress installation you can compress around 100 images for free each month.
+WordPress creates different thumbnails of your images which all have to be compressed.
 Some plugins even add more sizes, so take a look at the Settings > Media page before you start compressing.

 = Q: What happens to the compressed images when I uninstall the plugin? =
 A: When you remove the TinyPNG plugin all your compressed images will remain compressed.